Inbaselvan-ayyanar/product-review-summary-generator/README.md

 Product Review Summary Generator

-Project Overview
+Project Overview:

 This project demonstrates the use of the Hugging Face transformers library to build an NLP pipeline capable of generating concise, summarized sentences from user-submitted product reviews.
 The main focus is on using the BART (Bidirectional and Auto-Regressive Transformers) model for conditional text generation, allowing businesses and consumers to quickly understand key points from product feedback.

-Features
+Features:

-Implementation of an NLP pipeline using Hugging Face transformers
+-> Implementation of an NLP pipeline using Hugging Face transformers

-Summarization of user reviews into concise sentences
+-> Summarization of user reviews into concise sentences

-Data manipulation using pandas
+->Data manipulation using pandas

-Requirements
+Requirements:

 Ensure the following packages are installed before running the code:

-Python 3.9.5
+-> Python 3.9.5

-Transformers library
+-> Transformers library

-PyTorch
+-> numpy

-Pandas
+-> Pandas

-Installation
+Installation:

 Clone the repository and install the required dependencies:

 git clone https://github.com/Inbaselvan-ayyanar/product-review-summary-generator.git

 cd product-review-summary-generator

 pip install -r requirements.txt

-Common Issues and Solutions
+Common Issues and Solutions:

-NameError related to imports: Ensure all packages are installed and up-to-date.
+-> NameError related to imports: Ensure all packages are installed and up-to-date.

-Compatibility issues: Verify that Python, transformers, and torch versions are compatible.
+-> Compatibility issues: Verify that Python, transformers, and torch versions are compatible.

-License
+License:

 This project is licensed under the MIT License.
 See the LICENSE file for more details.